inkVerb/Guru/README.md

 For more beyond this crash course, visit [The Linux Documentation Project at tldp.org](http://tldp.org)

-For places to get help and specific examples, visit [Guru/Links](https://github.com/inkVerb/Guru/blob/master/Links.md)
+For places to get more help and specific examples, visit [Guru/Links](https://github.com/inkVerb/Guru/blob/master/Links.md)

 ## Tips